-Protein Structure Initiative (PSI) is a national structural genomics effort to assemble a large collection of protein structures in a high-throughput operation.
-To be successful, the PSI must cut the costs and time it takes to produce proteins for study and to determine their three-dimensional structures.
-The long-range goal is to make the atomic-level structures of most proteins easily obtainable from their corresponding DNA sequences.
+The Protein Structure Initiative (PSI), which ended in July 2015, was a national effort to assemble a large collection of protein structures in a high-throughput operation.
 Knowledge gained could help researchers better understand the function of proteins, learn how altered structures can contribute to disease and identify new targets for drug development.

 PSI Production Phase Facts at a Glance